mtenders/GeneralizedTransferMatrixMethod.jl/docs/src/gettingstarted.md

 ```
 We first load the `LinearAlgebra` standard library to have access to the
 function `Diagonal`, so we don't have to write out the ``3 \times 3`` diagonal
 matrix ourselves.
-In this example we passed a anonymous function (`->` syntax)to
+In this example we passed a anonymous function (`->` syntax)
-the permittivity macro, but we could have also defined the function beforehand
+to the permittivity macro, but we could have also defined the function
+beforehand:
 ```julia
 f(λ) = Diagonal(ones(3)) * 1.5